Fix: Apple Watch “Too Many Passcode Attempts” Issue

 Change the Apple Watch’s Passcode in the Watch App

-3. Try to unlock the watch by using the new passcode.
+3. Try unlocking your watch with this new passcode.

-4. If the problem is still there, disable the passcode in the watch app and see if that lets you unlock the watch.
+4. If the issue remains, disable the passcode in the app and see if that lets you unlock the watch.

 Turn Off the Apple Watch's Passcode in the Watch App